-Since Independence, India has been striving to develop and strengthen its industrial base.
-In this pursuit of “self-sufficiency”, however, the consumer has been made to endure sub-standard products and services: adulterated foods, short weights and measure, spurious and hazardous drugs, exorbitant prices, endemic shortages leading to black marketing and profiteering, unfulfilled manufacture guarantees, and a host of other problems.
+POST INDEPENDENCE, India has been striving to develop and strengthen its industrial base.
+In this pursuit of “self-sufficiency,” consumers have endure use of sub-standard products and services, adulterated foods, short weights and measures, spurious and hazardous drugs, exorbitant prices, endemic shortages leading to black marketing and profiteering, unfulfilled manufacture guarantees, and a host of other problems.